3 Key Lessons for Budding African Entrepreneurs

 Entrepreneurship and innovation are critical to the success of Africa.
 In the words of our Founder, Fred Swaniker, “the challenges that leaders face on the continent are effectively entrepreneurial challenges.”

-That’s why entrepreneurial leadership is an essential component of the MBA programme at ALU School of Business (ALUSB).
-Through the Product, Innovation and Entrepreneurship course, ALUSB MBA students are primed to discover and address the continent’s significant challenges and capitalize on its greatest opportunities.
-More often than not, this leads to a transformation of the MBA students’ mindset towards entrepreneurship.
+That’s why entrepreneurial leadership is an essential component of the EMBA programme at ALU School of Business (ALUSB).
+Through the Product, Innovation and Entrepreneurship course, ALUSB EMBA students are primed to discover and address the continent’s significant challenges and capitalize on its greatest opportunities.
+More often than not, this leads to a transformation of the EMBA students’ mindset towards entrepreneurship.

-One person that is no stranger to entrepreneurship but did leverage the ALUSB MBA to strengthen his vision is Brian Mataruka (Class of 2021).
-Brian is a Zimbabwean lawyer who runs an agricultural tech startup focusing on horticulture and tobacco as primary crops.
-He does this while pursuing his MBA at the same time!
+One person that is no stranger to entrepreneurship but did leverage the ALUSB EMBA to strengthen his vision is Brian Mataruka (Class of 2021).
+Brian is a ZiEMBAbwean lawyer who runs an agricultural tech startup focusing on horticulture and tobacco as primary crops.
+He does this while pursuing his EMBA at the same time!

 We sat down with Brian to learn more about the key lessons he learned so far on his entrepreneurial journey.
 Discover the 3 key takeaways below: